0xis-cn/0xis-cn/blog/about.md

 : Removed links to [AlphaGem](https://alphagem.github.io), [Emotion.](https://www.cnblogs.com/Emotion-Blog), [insilent](https://insilent.github.io), [lris](https://lvris.com), [Mr. Wolfram](https://www.cnblogs.com/Mr-WolframsMgcBox), [Rem](https://remrin.dev), [Tsienbaecdhuh](https://blog.qaiu.top), and [unt](https://phesoca.com).
 You have seen my hypocrisy, but this is partially driven by my former appointment.
 {: .ml-card-list}

+### Might stop now

+This will never become another [Gwern](https://gwern.net/design)-like self-reveal.
+Nevertheless, 2038 stemmed when I believed I had been more design-minded.

+The traits Gwern and I shared were developed independently.
+Though Gwern's innovation is elegant and flawless, I have found myself accustomed to it, for example, leaving the cursor on hyperlinks as short as possible to avoid loading a pop-up.
+The active work-around clearly denotes an antipattern.

 ## Languages